TLecailtel/ECL-Cluster_Map/README.md

 * Pie charts
 Clusters can show the distribution of the different markers on a pie chart.

-For example, here are clusters showing the number of UFO sightings in the USA, and the distribution of the shapes seen:
+For example, here are clusters showing the number of UFO sightings in the USA, and pie charts representing the different UFO shapes seen:

 <img src="img/pie.PNG" alt="pie" width="600"/>